Here Are Some of the Best Free Fitness Classes Around DC This Week: September 30 - October 6 | Washingtonian (DC)

 Friday

 The first Friday of each month, anyone who is new to the Del Ray neighborhood in Alexandria (whether living or working there) is invited to grab a bike at Ascend Cycle’s 6:30 PM ride.
-Oh, you get a free glass of wine or champagne, too.
+Oh, you get a free WellWell drink afterwards, as well as 10 percent off all night at Del Ray Pizzeria.
 Interested?
 Email info@ascendcycle.com.

 2413 Mount Vernon Ave., Alexandria